Nevon/Blobot/README.md

-# Hubot
+# Blobot

-This is a version of GitHub's Campfire bot, hubot.
+This is a version of GitHub's Campfire bot.
 He's pretty cool.
+Blobot hangs out in our chatrooms at [Blocket](http://blocket.se).

-This version is designed to be deployed on [Heroku][heroku].
-This README was generated for you by hubot to help get you started.
-Definitely update and improve to talk about your own instance, how to use and deploy, what functionality he has, etc!
+This repository contains a pretty standard Hubot installation.
+Most custom scripts are included as external dependencies via `npm`, and are available from my other repos.

 [heroku]: http://www.heroku.com